ikngtty/dotfiles/knowledges.md

 ### Haskell

 Use haskell-stack.
-If using ghc-8 or more than it, use Atom with haskell-language-server (through ide-haskell-hie).
+Use Atom with haskell-language-server (through ide-haskell-hie).
-If using ghc-7 or less than it, use VSCode with intero (through Haskero).

 ### JavaScript (Node.js)